In Peru's slums, chicken off the menu as soup kitchens struggle with inflation

 The war has also caused a global crunch in fertilizer supplies, which directly affects food costs.

-In Pamplona Alta, slum dwellers foraged for food in the trash.
+In Pamplona Alta, residents foraged for food in the trash.
 Lima's slums have long been a first stop for Peruvians moving from the Andes into the city in search of better opportunities.

 Peru's inflation is at its highest in a quarter of a century, with price hikes disproportionately affecting food.
 The soaring prices have already triggered nationwide protests that have left the government scrambling to find ways to cut costs.

-Peruvian President Pedro Castillo vowed to lower prices by waiving the sales tax on food staples but he is still debating with Congress which items deserve the tax cut.
+Peruvian President Pedro Castillo vowed to lower prices by waiving the sales tax on food staples, a bill that Congress passed late on Tuesday after a lengthy debate on what foods count as essential.

 Peru has also raised the minimum wage by 10% to 1,025 soles and offered vouchers to subsidize cooking gas for the most vulnerable.